 Smartphone design is all about the looks.
 All the other stuff, for instance, dust and water resistance, Gorilla Glass protection and what not always come after one’s eyes are happy with what they are looking at.

-The LG G6 and LG V35 ThinQ come with great builds and are easily the best built LG phones from the recent past, but there’s nothing better-looking than the Samsung Galaxy S9.
-The phone embraces the current trend of slimmer bezels and accurately combines it with a curved screen housed on a glass body that is protected by Corning’s Gorilla Glass 5.
+While LG has really stepped up its game with recent releases like the LG G8 and LG V50 ThinQ, there’s nothing better-looking than the Samsung Galaxy S10.
+The phone embraces the current trend of slimmer bezels and accurately combines it with a curved screen housed on a glass body that is protected by Corning’s Gorilla Glass 5 (back panel) and Glass 6 (front panel).
 To keep it safe even when it comes in contact with water, the body has IP68 certification for dust and water resistance.

-The S9 offers a big enough screen on a fairly compact body, which makes it a perfect combination for most people.
-Unless you are after sheer size or more productivity, there’s really no need for the Galaxy S9+ or Note 8, especially since they also share the same design language as the standard S9.
+The S10 offers a big enough screen on a fairly compact body, which makes it a perfect combination for most people.
+Unless you are after sheer size, the second selfie lens and you are okay with spending a few more dollars, there’s really no need for the Galaxy S10+, especially since it shares the same design language as the standard S10.
 But of course, everyone has their own preferences and we won’t stand in your way.

 The best camera

-Having put the camera on the Galaxy S8, S9 and Pixel 2 to good use, we can safely vouch for this: the imaging is best on the Pixel 2 and Pixel 2 XL, even though the Galaxy S9+ and Note 8 are superb, too.
+On matters photography, we can safely vouch for this: the imaging is best on the Pixel 3 and Pixel 3 XL, even though the Galaxy S10 and even the Note 9 are superb, too.

-One little problem, though, is that you won’t find the Google Pixel 2 or Pixel 2 XL stored in any of AT&T’s stores.
-The only option is to grab it via the official Google Store.
-But if you want something from the list of devices offered by AT&T, the Galaxy S9/S9+, Note 8, and Galaxy S8/S8+ – in that order – are the best.
+One little problem, though, is that you won’t find the Google Pixel 3 or Pixel 3 XL stored in any of AT&T’s stores.
+The only option is to grab it via the official Google Store, where financing is also available.
+But if you want something from the list of devices offered by AT&T, the Galaxy S10/S10+, Note 9, and Galaxy S9/S9+ – in that order – are the best.

-The LG V35 ThinQ also does a great job with the wide-angle shots on the dual-lens unit on the back.
-In fact, the V35 is your best bet when it comes to video recording and unless you are a professional photographer looking to capture award-winning photos, the V35 does a great photography job in general.
+The LG V40 ThinQ also does a great job with the wide-angle shots on the tri-lens unit on the back.
+In fact, the V40 is your best bet when it comes to video recording and unless you are a professional photographer looking to capture award-winning photos, the device does a great photography job in general.

 The best performance

-Unfortunately, neither the Pixel 2 nor the Pixel 2 XL is available directly on AT&T, but you can always grab one via the Google Store.
+Unfortunately, neither the Pixel 3 nor the Pixel 3 XL is available directly on AT&T, but you can always grab one via the Google Store at (currently discounted) prices of $599 and $699, respectively.
 As noted earlier, you don’t have to worry about financing because Google has one of its own too, just like AT&T, but you may miss out on certain carrier-specific features.

 The best battery life